- September 03, 2024

 - Credit in English 30-1 or 65% in English 30-2 or equivalent

-- Successful completion of the General Educational Development (GED) test, that consists of 5 tests, with a minimum score in the following sections:
+- Successful completion of the General Educational Development (GED) test with a standard score of 520 in Language Arts: Reading and Writing

 - Satisfactory results on the Bow Valley College Admissions Test

-The Addiction Studies – Aboriginal Focus Diploma program includes practicum placements in agencies where employers require a Police Information Check with a Vulnerable Sector Search (VSS).
+The Addiction Studies Diploma program includes practicum placements in agencies where employers require a Police Information Check (PIC) with a Vulnerable Sector Search (VSS).
 Results of this check may restrict opportunities for placement in a practicum.
 The Police Information Check must be obtained before the start of the practicum and may need to be renewed more than once while enrolled in a program.

 Learners do not need the PIC in order to be accepted into the program.
 They will be directed as to when to complete the PIC directly prior to their first practicum by the Practicum Coordinator and their instructors.